The post that dwells on the anxiety we should all be feeling about how screwed most people’s futures are. All fear the pension crisis.

 A Spineless Government

 Problem is, no Government is ballsy enough to address the problem.
 Pensioners are a very motivated section of the voting public and attacks on the State Pension are treated with vitriol.
-Governments have, so far, been too nervous to even get rid of the triple-lock on the State Pension, let alone do something more drastic.
+Governments have, so far, been too nervous to even get rid of the triple-lock on the State Pension.

 I suspect that successive Governments will continue to ignore the pension crisis (both State and private) until they are forced to do something dramatic and draconian.